igor93araujo/currancyExchange-FreteRapido/README.md

 :exclamation: To run de application in a docker container, the user must have docker installed in his computer.</br>
 :small_blue_diamond: Clone or download the repository to you computer</br>
 :small_blue_diamond: In the terminal, run: "docker-compose up -d" to put the container up;</br>
-:small_blue_diamond: Enter the bash running: "docker exec -it exchange_app bash
+:small_blue_diamond: Enter the bash running: "docker exec -it exchange_app bash</br>
 :small_blue_diamond: Run the code "ng serve"